utilyre/bevy_prank/README.md

 ## ✨ Features

-- Provides smooth interpolation for movement without sacrificing camera position.
+- Provides smooth interpolation for movement without sacrificing camera's translation.

 - Includes an optional HUD overlay to display important information like FOV and FPS.